aelizabethian/Healthy-Meal-Subscription-Website/README.md

 A fictional website - example of coding knowledge.
-Not all links go anywhere becuase this is fictional (e.g. social links don't go anywhere).
+Not all links go anywhere because this is fictional (e.g. social links don't go anywhere).

 More as an example of styling, layout, forms, etcs.